Xiaohao-Yang/Topic_Model_Evaluation/README.md

 Typically, by extracting keywords from the LLM, we can understand the gist of the document without needing to refer to the original text.
 Since we only use a quantized model and a single in-context example for inference, there's room for enhancing the summarization accuracy.

 # Similarity between word sets
+We propose evaluation metrics for topic models, by quantifying the similarity between keywords from the LLM and the top words from the topic model.
+* To get documents' top words from a topic model, check the 'get_doc_word' function of each model's utils.
+* To get documents' keywords from the LLM, check 'example.py'.
+* To compute the similarity between 2 word sets, check 'word_set_similarity.py'.

 # Get contextalised word embeddings from LLMs